Minnie Maddern Fiske

 Minnie Maddern Fiske (born Marie Augusta Davey; December 19, 1865 – February 15, 1932), but often billed simply as Mrs. Fiske, was one of the leading American actresses of the late 19th and early 20th century.
 She also spearheaded the fight against the Theatrical Syndicate for the sake of artistic freedom.
 She was widely considered the most important actress on the American stage in the first quarter of the 20th century.
-Her performances in several Henrik Ibsen plays helped introduced American audiences to the Norwegian playwright.
+Her performances in several Henrik Ibsen plays helped introduce American audiences to the Norwegian playwright.

 Career

 Born in New Orleans, Louisiana, Minnie Maddern was the daughter of stage manager Thomas Davey and actress Lizzie Maddern.
 Coming from a theatrical family, she performed her first professional show at the age of three as the Duke of York in Richard III.
 She debuted in New York as a four-year-old in the play A Sheep in Wolf's Clothing.
 She toured extensively as a child, and was educated in many convent schools.
 She was a child prodigy, touring and performing in numerous productions.
 According to the New York Times article "Ibsen or Shakespeare?"
 (March 18, 1928), Harrison Grey Fiske was 12 years old when he first set eyes on the future Mrs. Fiske—she was but eight, performing in a Shakespearean role.
 Her pay was in lollipops.

 By the time she was 16, she was a leading lady, and was cast in the leading role of Chip in the play Fogg's Ferry.
 She was recognized for her unique beauty and singing voice.
 Maddern starred in the Hanover Opera House's grand opening on September 12, 1887 in "Caprice."
 She married LeGrand White, a theater musician in Fogg's Ferry, but they divorced shortly thereafter.
 Two years later, she married Harrison Grey Fiske in March 1890, and took three years off from the stage.
 Leaving a life of domesticity, she returned to the theatre in 1893 as a playwright and director, having written one-act plays such as A Light for St. Agnes, The Rose, and The Eyes of the Heart.
 She wrote several plays and collaborated with her husband in writing Fontenelle.
 Mr. Fiske directed virtually all of his wife's plays after their marriage.